sodadata/docs/soda-cloud/automated-monitoring.md

 As in the name, automated monitoring automates common checks for the users.
 In the latest version, following checks are automated for the specified tables in your data source;

 1. **Anomaly detection on row count**: Monitoring the number of rows after each scan and detects the anomalies if the latest row count behave abnormal.
+See  <a href="https://docs.soda.io/soda-cl/anomaly-score.html" target="_blank">anomaly detection</a> documentation
 2. **Schema checks**: Monitoring the schema changes including column addition, deletion, type changes and index changes.
 Default behavior is that soda scan will fail in case column deletion, type changes and index changes.
 For column addition, it will raise a warning.
+See  <a href="https://docs.soda.io/soda-cl/schema.html" target="_blank">schema checks</a> documentation

 [Prerequisites](#prerequisites)<br />